nguyenviettung7691/leafwise/README.md

 ### Amplify Backend Development

+This repo uses Amplify Gen 2 with the `ampx` CLI.
+No global Amplify CLI install is required — use `npx ampx` for backend-only tasks.
+Frontend uses AWS SDK v3 directly; no Amplify browser SDKs or Hosting.

-To work with the AWS Amplify backend (e.g., modify data models, authentication rules, or storage configurations), you'll need to set up your AWS environment:
+To work with the AWS Amplify backend (e.g., modify data models, authentication rules, or storage configurations), set up your AWS environment:

-1.  **Install AWS Amplify CLI**:
-    ```bash
-    npm install -g @aws-amplify/cli
-    ```
-2.  **Configure AWS Credentials**: Ensure you have AWS credentials configured on your machine.
+1.  **Configure AWS Credentials**: Ensure you have AWS credentials configured on your machine.
 If using AWS SSO, run:
     ```bash
     aws configure sso
     aws sso login